hammerlab/ketrew/README.md

     $ ketrew stop -P daemon
     [ketrew] Server killed.

-As you can see, just from the command line, `ketrew submit` provides a power and flexible mechanism for launching tasks.
+As you can see, just from the command line, you can use `ketrew submit` to launch tasks.
 But to go further we need to use an EDSL.

 The EDSL: Defining Workflows
 ----------------------------